-Institutional Oversight by Gubernatorial-appointed and Popularly-elected Governing Boards
+Institutional Oversight by Appointed and Elected Governing Boards

 All of the state’s public universities are overseen by governing boards consisting of a diverse array of leaders with expertise and experience in the private and non-profit sectors.
-The governor of Michigan appoints the members of the governing boards of all of the state’s public universities except for those at the University of Michigan, Michigan State University, and Wayne State University, who are elected via statewide popular elections.
+The Governor of Michigan appoints the members of the governing boards of the state’s public universities, except for those at Michigan State University, the University of Michigan, and Wayne State University, who are elected via statewide elections.
+Appointed members are also subject to the advice and consent of the Michigan Senate.
 Regardless of the selection process, all governing boards have eight members serving staggered eight-year terms, with the university presidents serving as an ex-officio member of the board.
-Each board carries a popular mandate to govern, whether delegated directly from the citizens or through the Governor.
+Each board carries a mandate to govern, whether delegated directly from the state’s residents or through the Governor.

-The elected and appointed governing boards are charged with overseeing key university policy and fiscal matters involving such issues as institutional expenditures, student enrollment, academic programs, tuition and financial aid, and capital projects.
+The elected and appointed governing boards are charged with overseeing key university policy and fiscal matters involving such issues as institutional expenditures, student enrollment strategies and admissions standards, academic programs, tuition and financial aid, and capital projects.
 They are also responsible for upholding core principles that are integral to American higher education, such as academic freedom, academic integrity, shared governance, and freedom of speech and of expression.

-Public University Collaboration with the Governor and Legislature
+Public University Collaboration with the Governor, Legislature and State Agencies

-Although Michigan’s public universities have constitutional autonomy, they collaborate extensively with the Governor, state legislature and all of the state’s agencies on policy and programmatic initiatives to address a variety of opportunities, challenges, and needs facing the state.
-These include issues related to workforce development, economic development, K-12 education, health care, the environment, and public safety, to name a few.
+Although Michigan’s public universities have constitutional autonomy, they collaborate extensively with the Governor, state legislature, and state agencies on policy and programmatic initiatives to address a variety of opportunities, challenges, and needs facing the state.
+These include issues related to workforce development, economic development, K-12 education, health care, the environment, transportation and related infrastructure, and public safety, to name a few.
 Institutional collaboration with state government is especially concentrated on issues of state funding of university operations, state student financial aid programs, and capital outlay financing.
-On issues related to the core educational missions of the public universities, the institutions interface extensively with policymakers and state officials to ensure that state policy formulation is done in a matter that best serves the interests of the state and its citizens.
+On issues related to the core educational missions of the public universities, the institutions interface extensively with policymakers and state officials to ensure that state policy formulation is done in a matter that best serves the interests of the state and its residents.

-As the coordinating board for the state’s public universities, the Michigan Association of State Universities also interfaces extensively with the legislature, the Governor and his/her staff, and other state officials in fostering policy to maximize the collective value these institutions provide in serving the public interest and the state of Michigan.
+As the coordinating board for the state’s public universities, the Michigan Association of State Universities also interfaces extensively with the legislature, the Governor’s Office, and state agencies in fostering policy to maximize the collective value these institutions provide in serving the public interest and the state of Michigan.